Zeev Farbman: Early life and education

 Zeev Farbman was born in Zaporizhia on September 9, 1979.
 He grew up in Yukutia, Russia.
 He immigrated to Netanya, Israel when he was 13.
 He received his PhD from Hebrew University of Jerusalem in Computer Science and was under the guidance of Prof. Dani Leshinski and Prof. Raanan Fattal.

-Most of his research was focused on computational photography and published at ACM Transactions on Graphics at SIGGRAPH conference.
+Most of his research focused on computational photography and published at ACM Transactions on Graphics at SIGGRAPH conference.
 At Hebrew University, he wrote a paper on Diffusion maps for edge-aware image editing.
 His research on tone mapping of HDR images was implemented in MATLAB (tonemapfarbman).
-He quit his studies to co-found Lightricks along with Nir Pochter, Yaron Inger, Amit Goldstein and Itai Tsiddon.
+He left academia to co-found Lightricks along with Nir Pochter, Yaron Inger, Amit Goldstein and Itai Tsiddon.